 An analytical study conducted by JPL confirmed Colombo’s suggestion.
 The study showed that by careful choice of the Mercury fly-by point, a gravitational-assist manoeuvre could be made that would return the spacecraft to Mercury six months later.
 Almost everything known until now about the Planet Mercury comes from these orbits of Mariner 10 in 1974-75 were inspired by Colombo’s calculations.

 Apart from his work on Mercury, Colombo invented the concept of tethered satellites.
 In 1974 he introduced the idea of using of a long tether to support a spacecraft from an orbiting platform.

 Colombo and Mario Grossi (his colleagues) approached the Italian Space Agency and NASA with the idea, which was eventually developed into the Tethered Satellite System (TSS).
-The TSS was launched in 1992 aboard the Space Shuttle mission STS-46 and again in 1996 on STS-75.
+The TSS was launched twice on the Space Shuttle: STS-46 in 1992 and STS-75 mission in 1996.

 Path of Giotto probe approaching Halley